-2.3 billion people without a toilet
+2.3 billion people without toilets

 Clean drinking water for everyone, that is our mission.
-But did you know that in our projects we do much more than just realize access to water?
+But did you know that in our projects we do much more than just provide access to water?
 For example, access to toilets is also essential for a healthy life.

-2.3 billion with a toilet
+2.3 billion without a toilet

 Not infrequently, children play between the stools and diseases can spread very quickly.
 These diseases mainly affect smaller children.

 Our water projects are in fact almost all WASH projects.
 WASH is Water, Sanitation and Hygiene.
 So we not only install water supplies, but also provide toilets and provide information about hygiene.